sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 older Intel Mac running OS X Snow Leopard, a Windows 10 machine with no provision for a floppy drive, and a USB floppy drive.

-## The easy problem: Copying an HFS floppy image to floppy disk
+## The easy problem: Copying a floppy image to floppy disk

-Some Macintosh software has been archived in the form of HFS floppy disk images.
+Some Macintosh software has been archived in the form of HFS or MFS floppy disk images.
 Notably, [THINK Pascal 4](https://www.macintoshrepository.org/1758-symantec-think-pascal-4-0) is available in this format.
 This makes things easyish because there's no problem with file attributes or resource forks, and nothing needs to be